MicrosoftDocs/win32/desktop-src/shell/schema-library-iconreference.md

 ---
-Description: 'The &lt;iconReference&gt; element specifies a custom icon for this library.
-This element is optional and has no attributes or child elements.'
+Description: The &lt;iconReference&gt; element specifies a custom icon for this library.
+This element is optional and has no attributes or child elements.
-title: 'iconReference Element (Library Schema)'
+title: iconReference Element (Library Schema) ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # iconReference Element (Library Schema)